galdebert/sandbox/doc/git/using-ssh-with-github.md

 - The public key is shared and used to encrypt messages.
 - The private key is kept safe and secure on your system and is used to read messages encrypted with the public key.

 # 1. Generate an SSH key for that computer

+If you enter a passphrase.
+The **SSH agent** manages your SSH keys and remembers your passphrase, so that you don't have to reenter your passphrase every time you use your SSH key.

+## check `ssh-keygen` and `ssh-agent` on windows

 We'll need to run OpenSSH's `ssh-keygen`.
 It looks like we can use either:
 - the git-bash version